US, Britain, other countries ink agreement to make AI 'secure by design'

 Europe is ahead of the United States on regulations around AI, with lawmakers there drafting AI rules.
 France, Germany and Italy also recently reached an agreement on how artificial intelligence should be regulated that supports "mandatory self-regulation through codes of conduct" for so-called foundation models of AI, which are designed to produce a broad range of outputs.

-The Biden administration has been pressing lawmakers for AI regulation, but a polarized US Congress has made little headway in passing effective regulation.
+The Biden administration has been pressing lawmakers for AI regulation, but a polarised US Congress has made little headway in passing effective regulation.

 The White House sought to reduce AI risks to consumers, workers, and minority groups while bolstering national security with a new executive order in October.